julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-for-women.md

       answer: "No. Most restrictions were practical or cosmological, rooted in beliefs about fertility, spiritual permeability, and physical safety."
     - question: "Is this medical advice?"
       answer: "No. This article documents historical and folkloric practices and should not be taken as medical guidance."
+    - question: "Which herbs were forbidden to women?"
+      answer: "Examples include tansy, pennyroyal, belladonna, mandrake, and wolfsbane, with restrictions documented in European and Indigenous sources."
+    - question: "Which life stages required the most caution?"
+      answer: "Pregnancy, postpartum, menstruation, and perimenopause were often highlighted.
+Herbs affecting fertility or uterine activity were particularly approached carefully during these stages."

 ---

 ## Women, Herbs, and the Logic of Restriction